With the onset of summer just in sight, thoughts are turning to the summer holiday season.

 We created Upgrade Pack to provide just that; a unique platform that doesn’t rely on points, or fate, for travellers who want, and are willing to pay, for a desired upgrade, at a price that works for both the airline and their (existing) customer.

-Working with our clients, we help them to reward and retain their loyal customers and employees in an innovative way, and with a travel-related benefit that they really want – through access to our platform for exclusive offers on flight and hotel upgrades.
+We help our clients such as banks, credit card issuers and employers to reward and retain their loyal customers and employees with a travel-related benefit that they really want - through access to our platform for exclusive offers on flight and hotel upgrades.

 For more information about how we can help strengthen your loyalty or employee benefits program, please email our commercial team

 For more information on becoming an airline partner, please email our partnerships team